pressidium/pressidium-yara-rules/README.md

 # 🕵️ Pressidium Yara Rules

-Welcome to the Pressidium Yara Rules repository.
+Welcome to the Pressidium® Yara Rules repository.
 This section contains a carefully curated collection of Yara rules specifically designed to detect and prevent WordPress or PHP malware and viruses, ensuring a safer online environment.

 This is a Yara Rules repository curated by Pressidium®.
 Pressidium offers Managed WordPress hosting for web professionals designed to optimize the performance, security, and scalability of WordPress websites.
 With a strong emphasis on reliability, Pressidium utilizes high-available architecture to ensure your website's uptime.